pgRouting/pgrouting/doc/index.rst

 Proposed functions: Proposed by Zia Mohammed
 *******************************************************************************

-author: Zia Mohammed
+About this proposal:
+  - Author: Zia Mohammed.

-status: ready to be tested
+  - Status: Ready to be tested.

-Need: feed back on execution and on documentation from the community.
+  - Need: Feed back on execution and on documentation from the community.

-  -  :ref:`pgr_brokenGraph` - analyze broken graph after pgr_createtopology
+  -  :ref:`pgr_brokenGraph` - Analyze broken-graph within a network after pgr_createtopology()

 .. toctree::
   :hidden: